William of Bures

 William of Bures (died before the spring of 1144, or around 1157) was Prince of Galilee from 1119 or 1120 to his death.
 He was descended from a French noble family which held estates near Paris (Bures).
 William and his brother, Godfrey, were listed among the chief vassals of Joscelin of Courtenay, Prince of Galilee, when their presence in the Holy Land was first recorded in 1115.
 After Joscelin received the County of Edessa from Baldwin II of Jerusalem in 1119, the king granted the Principality of Galilee (also known as Lordship of Tiberias) to William.
 He succeeded Eustace Grenier as constable and bailiff (or regent) in 1123.
 In his latter capacity, he administered the kingdom during the Baldwin II's captivity for more than a year, but his authority was limited.

-William was the most prominent member of the embassy that Baldwin II sent to France in 1127 to start negotiations about the marriage of his eldest daughter, Melisende, and Fulk V of Anjou.
+William was the most prominent member of the embassy that Baldwin II sent to France in 1127 to start negotiations about the marriage of his eldest daughter, Melisende, and Count Fulk V of Anjou.
 William escorted Fulk from France to Jerusalem in 1129.
-Fulk, who succeeded Baldwin II in 1131, dismissed his father-in-law's many officials, but William retained the office of constable.
-Although most historians agree that he died in 1143 or 1144, Hans Eberhard Mayer says that Melisende forced William into exile after Fulk died in 1143, but he regained Galilee from her son, Baldwin III of Jerusalem in 1153.
+Fulk, who succeeded Baldwin II in 1131, dismissed many of his father-in-law's officials, but William retained the constableship.
+Although many historians hold that he died in 1143 or 1144, Hans Eberhard Mayer argues that William was forced into exile by Queen Melisende after King Fulk's death in 1143 and that he regained Galilee from their son, King Baldwin III, in 1153.